hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ## Normalize Data

-Normalization is important in order to make expression counts comparable across genes and/or sample.
+Normalization is important in order to make expression counts comparable across genes and/or samples.
 We note that the best normalization methods for spatial data are still being developed and evaluated.
-In particular, [Bhuva et. al](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-024-03241-7) test a variety of normalization techniques and find that normalizing by the number of transcripts detected per bin negatively affects spatial domain identification because total detections per bin can represent real biology.
-We are cognizant of this, but as discussed earlier, it can be challenging to determine whether a bin has few detections because of technical artifact or biological signal, and in the absence of normalization, this lack of signal will strongly affect clustering regardless of whether it is biological or technical.
-For this reason, we apply a standard log-transformed library size normalization here.
+In particular, [Bhuva et. al](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-024-03241-7) tested a variety of normalization techniques and found that normalizing by the number of transcripts detected per bin negatively affects spatial domain identification because total detections per bin can represent real biology.
+We are cognizant of this, but as discussed earlier, it can be challenging to determine whether a bin has few detections because of a technical artifact or biological signal.
+In the absence of normalization, this lack of signal will strongly affect clustering regardless of whether it is technical or biological.
+For this reason, we apply a standard log-transformed library size normalization to our data.

 ```
 object_filt <- NormalizeData(object_filt, assay = 'Spatial.016um')